 Tips and best practices for drafting company policies

-• Use flexible and straightforward language: Write it in a way that’s engaging and easy to understand for all stakeholders.
-This way, you can guide employee behavior without being too strict
+- Use flexible and straightforward language: Write it in a way that’s engaging and easy to understand for all stakeholders.
+This way, you can guide employee behavior without any room for confusion or misinterpretation

-• Use templates: Be it policy templates or employee handbook templates, they always make your life easy.
-Templates standardize your policies and reduce your work of building policies from scratch
+- Use templates: Whether they are policy templates or employee handbook templates, templates make your life easy.
+They standardize your policies and reduce your work of building policies from scratch

 Using ClickUp to create company policies